yemrevan/Vorhersage/README.md

   ]
 ]

-## Notes
+### Notes
 -Delay is predicted both in minutes and as probability per category.

-Weather data and holidays are automatically considered if available.
+-Weather data and holidays are automatically considered if available.